 In 2007, I started my college endeavor at Slippery Rock University.
 I started my freshmen year as an athletic training major.
 After my first semester, I decided that I also wanted to be a teacher.
 Sports and being physically active was always a passion of mine, so it was an easy decision to pick up health and physical education.
 I was a dual major for the rest of my undergraduate career.
 I graduated in December 2010 with my Bachelor’s of Science in athletic training.
 I passed my BOC in November 2010 and was given my credentials, certified athletic trainer (ATC), post-graduation in January 2011.
 After graduating, I returned to Slippery Rock for 3 semesters to finish my physical education degree.
 I graduated with my second bachelor’s degree in August 2012.

 In May 2012 I moved to Raleigh for student teaching at Brier Creek Elementary and Durant Road Middle.
 In August 2012 I was hired as a healthful living teacher and athletic trainer at Broughton High School.
 While at Broughton, I taught Healthful Living to freshmen, Sports Medicine I and Sports Medicine II to sophomores, juniors, and seniors.
 In January 2016 I happily returned back to Durant Road Middle to teach healthful living.
-I am also Durant's athletic trainer and athletic director, so you will see me at all of the sporting events.
+I am also Durant's athletic trainer so you will see me at all of the sporting events.
 Outside of school I run, competing in numerous local half and full marathons, and play softball on a co-ed team in Raleigh with Mr. Jones, Mr. Mauder, Ms. Smith & Ms. Agnew.